Chess-Arbiter/handbook/public/content/en/laws/article6/content.md

 **6.11.3** The arbiter shall decide when the game restarts.

-**6.11.4** If a player stops the chessclock in order to seek the arbiter’s assistance, the arbiter shall determine whether the player had any valid reason for doing so.
-If the player had no valid reason for stopping the chessclock, the player shall be penalised in accordance with [Article 12.9](./article12).
+**6.11.4** If a player pauses the chessclock in order to seek the arbiter’s assistance, the arbiter shall determine whether the player had any valid reason for doing so.
+If the player had no valid reason for pausing the chessclock, the player shall be penalised in accordance with [Article 12.9](./article12).

 **6.12.1** Screens, monitors, or demonstration boards showing the current position on the chessboard, the moves and the number of moves made/completed, and clocks which also show the number of moves, are allowed in the playing hall.